Gourab-18/rag_observability/README.md

 ## Implementation Plan

 Following a 10-task implementation plan:
-- ✅ Task 1: Project Spec and Metrics Setup
+- ✅  Project Spec and Metrics Setup
-- ⏳ Task 2: Chunking Pipeline
+- ✅  Chunking Pipeline
-- ⏳ Task 3: Embeddings and Vector Index
+- ✅  Embeddings and Vector Index
-- ⏳ Task 4: Retriever and Compressor
+- ✅  Retriever and Compressor
-- ⏳ Task 5: Generator and Prompt Versioning
+- ✅  Generator and Prompt Versioning
-- ⏳ Task 6: Observability and Tracing
+- ✅  Observability and Tracing
-- ⏳ Task 7: Evaluation Harness and CI
+- x  Evaluation Harness and CI
-- ⏳ Task 8: Resilience, Caching, and A/B Testing
+- ✅  Resilience, Caching, and A/B Testing
-- ⏳ Task 9: Provenance UI and Feedback Loop
+- ✅  Provenance UI and Feedback Loop
-- ⏳ Task 10: Privacy, Scaling, and Cost Optimization
+- x  Privacy, Scaling, and Cost Optimization

 See [plan.md](plan.md) for detailed task breakdown.